Medically reviewed on Jan 7, 2019

 - Antifungal Agent, Ophthalmic

-Ophthalmic: Systemic, <2%; Gastrointestinal: Poor
+Ophthalmic: Systemic, not expected; Gastrointestinal: Poor

 Adheres to cornea, retained in conjunctival fornices; does not produce effective intraocular fluid concentrations